percona/k8sps-docs/docs/operator.md

 of the [deploy/cr.yaml :octicons-link-external-16:](https://github.com/percona/percona-server-mysql-operator/blob/main/deploy/cr.yaml)
 file.

-The metadata part of this file contains the following keys:
+The metadata part of PerconaServerMySQL Custom Resource contains the following keys:

 * <a name="metadata-name"></a> `name` (`cluster1` by default) sets the name of your Percona Server for MySQL cluster; it should include only [URL-compatible characters :octicons-link-external-16:](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3),